 Developing a minimum digital living standard for households with children

 This research brings together a team from Loughborough, Liverpool and London City Universities working with Good Things Foundation.
-The project is funded by the Nuffield Foundation and will run from September 2021 to August 2023.
+The project is funded by the Nuffield Foundation and Nominet and will run from September 2021 to August 2023.

 Digital inequalities in access, skills, and capabilities impact all aspects of citizens’ lives, be that work, education, leisure, health, or wellbeing.
 The team will undertake a ‘proof of concept’ study capitalising on the well-established Minimum Income Standard (MIS) methodology, pioneered by CRSP, to develop a Minimum Digital Living Standard (MDLS) for households with children.
 This will capture the minimum basket of digital goods, skills and services households need in order to have an adequate quality of life and participate in society.
 The research will develop a framework that encapsulates digital needs and explores the implications of not having these.
 The project seeks to move digital inclusion policy and research debates beyond simple measures of access and skills.